 However, we do not live in that ideal world.
 Muslims are – in practice – not protected against hate speech that incites hatred against a community defined by their faith.

 While it may be politically incorrect for Liberals to condone the preaching of discrimination against minorities, it is considered equally politically incorrect for Liberals to defend religions with law systems that pre-date Liberalism.
-Because of this, Hate mongers are regularly appearing in the media making uncontested fallacious statements about Islam and Islamic law.
+Because of this, Hate mongers are regularly appearing in the media, making uncontested, fallacious statements about Islam and Islamic law.
 You’ll seldom hear a Liberal defence of either.
-When Nick Griffin (BNP) stated on BBC’s Question Time, that Islam is ‘wicked and vicious’ – no one challenged him on that, despite the fact that his fellow panellists challenged him incessantly on every other of his views.
+When Nick Griffin (BNP) stated on BBC’s Question Time that Islam is ‘wicked and vicious’, no one challenged him on that, even though his fellow panellists challenged him incessantly on every other one of his views.

-Instead of providing a refutation to the fallacious attacks against Islam, mainstream politicians and Liberal thinkers will generally respond that they have faith that like the Catholics and Jews who immigrated to the UK before them, the majority of Muslims will also eventually cease being ‘strict’ followers of their faith, and will adopt Western values.
-This argument is dubious and dangerous, for it implies that the anti-Muslim groups actually have a legitimate intolerance, but that their only fault is rather their impatience, or lack of faith in the expected ‘inevitability’ of Muslim assimilation and adoption mind, body and soul, of Western values.
-The assimulation and forced adoption of arbitrary values, is not an appealing prospect for many Muslims.
-Muslims justifiably do not see it as fair and just that they should have to change their beliefs in order to be tolerated.
-A society need only demand obedience to the law from its citizens.
-A society which demands more than the rule of law upon its minorities, upto the point where they are required to change their beliefs, or face threat of discrimination, and potentially, even outright persecution, is not a fair or just society.
+Instead of providing a refutation to the fallacious attacks against Islam, mainstream politicians and Liberal thinkers will generally respond that they have faith that, like the Catholics and Jews who immigrated to the UK before them, the majority of Muslims will also eventually cease being ‘strict’ followers of their faith, and will adopt Western values.
+This argument is dubious and dangerous, for it implies that the anti-Muslim groups actually have a legitimate intolerance, but that their only fault is rather their impatience, or lack of faith in the expected ‘inevitability’ of Muslim assimilation and adoption, mind, body and soul, of Western values.
+The assimilation and forced adoption of arbitrary values is not an appealing prospect for many Muslims.
+Muslims justifiably do not see it as fair and just that they should have to change their beliefs to be tolerated.
+A society needs only to demand that its citizens obey the law.
+A society which demands more than the rule of law upon its minorities, up to the point where they are required to change their beliefs, or face the threat of discrimination, and potentially, even outright persecution, is not a fair or just society.

-MDI seeks to defend the position that few actually dare to defend – namely, that Islam in its unadulterated form is not a threat to Western civilisation, nor is it barbaric, nor a threat to the British public or ‘non-Muslims’ in general.
-Rather, Islam can be a great force for social good, promoting community values, morality, ethics and good neighbourliness in the conduct of Muslims living in the West.
-Islam also possesses equal (if not more) revulsion at the backward cultural traditions so maliciously connected with Islam, that have accrued onto the tradtions of Muslims coming from various backgrounds.
+MDI seeks to defend the position that few actually dare to defend.
+Namely, that Islam in its unadulterated form is not a threat to Western civilisation, nor is it barbaric, nor a threat to the British public or ‘non-Muslims’ in general.
+Rather, Islam can be a great force for social good, promoting community values, morality, ethics, and good neighbourliness among Muslims living in the West.
+Islam also possesses equal (if not more) revulsion at the backward cultural traditions so maliciously connected with Islam, which have accrued onto the traditions of Muslims coming from various backgrounds.

 Why debate?

-MDI members have attended Islamophobia conferences, and held many lectures explaining the nuances and reality behind Islam.
-However these lectures and conferences can be dismissed by Islamophobes, as merely one-sided and biased discussions.
-The reason for debate is clear, to demonstrate, in the presence of an opposing view, that Islam is completely different to the Islamophobic presentation of it.
-The debate is conducted fairly and frankly, so that the results of that debate will be more likely to be accepted by the objective observer i.e. the general public.
+MDI members have attended Islamophobia conferences and held many lectures explaining the nuances and reality behind Islam.
+However, these lectures and conferences can be dismissed by Islamophobes as merely one-sided and biased discussions.
+The reason for debate is clear: to demonstrate, in the presence of an opposing view, that Islam is completely different to the Islamophobic presentation of it.
+The debate is conducted fairly and frankly, so that its results are more likely to be accepted by an objective observer, i.e., the general public.

 In outlining the objectives of A Study Of The English Defence League, H.S.
 Lane states the following:

 ‘The EDL needs to be understood in the social and political context of today, not through simplistic comparisons with past organisations.
-It is a mistake simply to dismiss its members as being unhinged and violent, for to successfully confront and defeat something one must first understand the threat one is facing; as Paulo Freire queried: ‘How can I enter into a dialogue if I always project ignorance onto others and never perceive my own?’
+It is a mistake simply to dismiss its members as unhinged and violent, for to successfully confront and defeat something, one must first understand the threat one is facing; as Paulo Freire asked: ‘How can I enter into a dialogue if I always project ignorance onto others and never perceive my own?’

 The UAF need to allow other avenues of engagement with the far-right.
-By acting as an obstacle, they have effectively imposed their own view on others, and helped block Muslims from using new channels of communication, and presenting their own case against EDL`s rhetoric against Islam.
+By acting as an obstacle, they have effectively imposed their own view on others, and helped block Muslims from using new channels of communication, and presenting their own case against the EDL’s rhetoric against Islam.

-The Muslim Debate Initiative is not “misguided” as the UAF claim, we have been consistent in standing by the objectives as outlined on the MDI website as follows:
+The Muslim Debate Initiative is not “misguided” as the UAF claims; we have been consistent in standing by the objectives as outlined on the MDI website as follows:

 ‘MDI is here to support, encourage and promote debate that contrasts Islam against other intellectual and political discourses for the purpose of the pursuit of truth, intellectual scrutiny with respect, and the clarifying of an accurate understanding of other worldviews amongst people of different cultures, beliefs and political persuasions’

-MDI takes guidance from the example provided by the noble Prophet Muhammad (peace and blessings be upon him): this certainly does not involve covering the eyes, ears, and mouth when confronted by opposing views or opinions.
+MDI takes guidance from the example of the noble Prophet Muhammad (peace and blessings be upon him): this certainly does not involve covering the eyes, ears, and mouth when confronted with opposing views or opinions.
 The noble Prophet (pbuh) did not turn his back on the ignorant without dialogue or debate.
-One famous case was Muhammed’s debate with the Christian delegation of Najran.
+One famous case was Muhammad’s debate with the Christian delegation of Najran.

 The history of MDI’s work with the far-right

-Some of the objectors from anti-fascist groups and others, have attempted to imply that the MDI hosted the event with Tommy Robinson is nothing but a vain attempt to attract publicity to MDI, and represents a departure from MDI’s ‘usual’ Muslim-Christian debates.
-However, this claim is plainly ignorant of of MDI’s 3 year history and some of our biggest events and most well known published videos.
-Not only has MDI conducted many debates and lectures on the topics of Atheism, Secularism and other topical issues; but MDI has had a history of continuous engagement with the far-right stemming back from the first year of its establishment.
+Some of the objectors from anti-fascist groups and others have attempted to imply that the MDI-hosted event with Tommy Robinson is nothing but a vain attempt to attract publicity to MDI, and represents a departure from MDI’s usual Muslim-Christian debates.
+However, this claim is plainly ignorant of MDI’s 3-year history and some of our biggest events and most well-known published videos.
+Not only has MDI conducted many debates and lectures on Atheism, Secularism, and other topical issues, but it has also maintained continuous engagement with the far-right since its establishment.

-In 2009, MDI held a debate at Conway Hall and invited a member of the BNP to discuss the topic ‘Islamification of Britian: myth or reality’.
+In 2009, MDI held a debate at Conway Hall and invited a member of the BNP to discuss the topic ‘Islamification of Britain: myth or reality’.
 Despite the UAF protest outside, the event was a great success, and concluded with all the panellists actually agreeing that Islamification was not happening in Britain.
-The event received coverage from Press TV and BBC Arabic (but was not covered by mainstream UK-directed media).
+The event received coverage from Press TV and BBC Arabic (but not from mainstream UK-directed media).

-In 2010, an MDI member, debated a (now-former) member of the EDL, Bill Baker on a sky TV programme.
-The youtube video received 100,000 hits, and led to the EDL publically disowning Bill because he “made a complete fool of himself” (despite the fact that Bill’s position in the debate is not as radical as the current EDL rhetoric).
+In 2010, an MDI member debated a (now-former) EDL member, Bill Baker, on a Sky TV programme.
+The YouTube video received 100,000 hits and led the EDL to publicly disown Bill because he “made a complete fool of himself” (even though Bill’s position in the debate is not as radical as the EDL’s current rhetoric).

-In October 2010, an associate of MDI caught on video, the american pro-EDL Rabbi Nachum Shifren at speakers corner, and questioned him until he exposed his views on his belief in the legitimacy of killing ‘fags’ and ‘apostates’ from Judaism.
-The video was uploaded onto MDI’s youtube channel, and a number of other channels.
+In October 2010, an associate of MDI caught on video the American pro-EDL Rabbi Nachum Shifren at Speakers’ Corner, and questioned him until he exposed his views on his belief in the legitimacy of killing ‘fags’ and ‘apostates’ from Judaism.
+The video was uploaded to MDI’s YouTube channel and several other channels.
 Again, the media were mostly silent on it.

 In November 2010, a member of MDI faced down Stephen Gash, former co-founder of ‘Stop the Islamification of England’ [SIOE], in a public debate at the Cambridge Union entitled ‘This House believes Islam is a Threat to the West’.
-Notably, the debate was won by the opposition to this motion, and Stephen Gash left the event mid-debate in anger.
-The youtube video attracted over 30,000 hits.
+Notably, the opposition to this motion won the debate, and Stephen Gash left the event mid-debate in anger.
+The YouTube video attracted over 30,000 hits.

-The debate was mooted until in May 2012, when a chance invitation was offered to MDI to appear with Tommy Robinson and other panellists for a TV debate on ‘Is Islam synonymous with Terrorism’.
-The subsequent youtube video attracted over 33,000 hits (and counting).
-On the programme, the MDI member Abdullah al Andalusi, was able to issue the public challenge to Tommy again, to engage in a formal public debate.
-This led to the arrangements to be made for the debate that was to be held in October 2012.
+The debate was mooted in May 2012, when a chance invitation was extended to MDI to appear alongside Tommy Robinson and other panellists for a TV debate on ‘Is Islam synonymous with Terrorism?’
+The subsequent YouTube video attracted over 33,000 hits (and counting).
+On the programme, the MDI member Abdullah al Andalusi was able to issue the public challenge to Tommy again, to engage in a formal public debate.
+This led to arrangements being made for the debate to be held in October 2012.

-In line with these goals, MDI will be re-scheduling the debate with Tommy Robinson for later on in the year.
+In line with these goals, MDI will be rescheduling the debate with Tommy Robinson for later in the year.

 The MDI Team